-Day Job: Education Officer (Australian Earth Science Education)
+Day Job: Lead Educator (Australian Earth Science Education)

 Cecily was always encouraged by her teachers to be curious and keep asking why until she found an answer.
 Her love of mixing things together as a child to ‘see what happens’ lead to her completing a Chemistry degree before a ten-year career in mining laboratories in Kalgoorlie and Perth.
 After having a bit of a break, teaching English in rural Japan, she returned to Perth to complete her teaching qualifications.
 She taught Science and Maths in rural and metro high schools, discovering an interest most recently in Earth and Environmental Science.
 This has lead to her current position as an Education Officer with Earth Science Western Australia.
 In her spare time, Cecily is a bit of a foodie and loves learning more about Japanese culture, volcanoes and dinosaurs – sometimes all at once!

-Sophie joined Innovators’ as a work placement student in 2019, and now creates communication material for recreational fishing surveys at the WA Department of Fisheries.
-She is enthusiastic about communicating the latest scientific breakthroughs in fun and engaging ways.
-Her curiosity about the natural world has taken her throughout Western Australia, New Zealand, Japan and the US.
-Sophie loves hanging out at the beach with her dog, cooking up a storm in the kitchen, and listening to music.
+Sophie joined Innovators’ as a work placement student in 2019, and now manages our social media platforms.
+Her day job involves communicating research and science going on at the WA Department of Fisheries (DPIRD), and she is a Master of Science Communication student at UWA.
+She is enthusiastic about communicating science in fun and engaging ways.
+Sophie loves hanging out at the beach with her dog, cooking up a storm in the kitchen, and cruising around Perth on her bike.